-Professional block.
-This course is a study of the basic principles, legal requirements, and techniques of building partnerships with families, members of the school community, and the public services for students and families with individuals with exceptionalities.
-Emphasis is placed on life-long planning and the inclusion of families in decision-making regarding program development and implementation.
-Basic principles of strong democratic leadership, proactive problem solving, collaboration, legal rights and organizational structure are covered.
-Interviews with professionals and parents are conducted to gain insight into the needs of families.
+This course moves beyond the classroom, providing knowledge and skills to form useful, collaborative relationships with families, school members, local communities and public and private services to best serve the needs of students.
+Teacher Candidates understand the importance of family and community engagement in the special education process; includes families in special education program development and implementation; understands the legal rights of families; and works to actively engage and empower families as partners in the education of a learner.
+Emphasis is placed on life-long planning and the inclusion of families in decision-making and understanding legal rights regarding program development and implementation.
+Professional and parent speakers are integral to the class in order to gain insight into the needs of families and individuals with high incidence exceptionalities.
 Internet and community resources are researched towards the development of a comprehensive service guide.
-Ten hours of supervised experiences with families of individuals with exceptionalities is required.
+Ten hours of supervised experiences with individuals with exceptionalities is required.
 Prerequisites: EDUC-2222, EDUC-2226, and EDUC-3320.